hsjunnesson/wolfram.el/README.md

 ## Usage

 To make a query, run `M-x wolfram-alpha` then type your query.
-It will show the result in an org-mode buffer called `*WolframAlpha*`.
+It will show the result in a buffer called `*WolframAlpha*`.

 ## Examples